qwez-dev/x16-PRos/README.md

 - Help with documentation by emailing us at prox.dev.code@gmail.com.
 - Develop new programs for the system.

+## License

-The project is distributed under the **MIT** license.
-You are free to use, modify and distribute the code.
+The project is distributed under the **MIT** License.
+This permissive free software license allows users to freely use, **modify**, **distribute**, and **sublicense** the code, with the only requirement **being the inclusion of the original copyright notice and license text**.

+The license also applies to **all programs and components created by the OS developer**, unless explicitly stated otherwise.
+This means that any software built by the original author and included in the OS inherits the same open and flexible licensing terms.

+For more details, refer to the full text of the MIT License (LICENSE.TXT).

 ---